dolmades/dolmades-cli/README.md

  ...  &&
  cmdN
 ```
 This command is repeatable and optional.
-This command will be launched as the calling user in a bash environment inside the dolma. [config.py:INST_PATH](https://github.com/dolmades/dolmades-cli/blob/d64513966aa3ba5b84dc22143ea527bde806683b/config.py#L80) will be the target directory.
+This command will be launched as the calling user in a bash environment inside the dolmade. [config.py:INST_PATH](https://github.com/dolmades/dolmades-cli/blob/d64513966aa3ba5b84dc22143ea527bde806683b/config.py#L80) will be the target directory.
 You can cascade multiple commands by `&&` and they will be executed subsequently.
 The first failing command, however, will terminate the execution.
 If all commands succeed a final `wineserver --wait` ensures the proper termination of all wine processes.

 ```